opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 Use distributed tracing for the following purposes:

-- **Performance optimization:** Identify and resolve bottlenecks, reducing latency in your applications.
+- **Optimize performance:** Identify and resolve bottlenecks, reducing latency in your applications.
 - **Troubleshooting:** Quickly pinpoint the source of errors or unexpected behavior in your distributed system.
 - **Resource allocation:** Optimize resource allocation by understanding usage patterns of different services.
 - **Service dependencies:** Visualize dependencies between services, helping you to manage architectures.